-Solid Fuel Heating System could save you money and add to your comfort and security.
+A Solid Fuel Heating System could save you money and add to your comfort and security.

 SOLID FUEL HEATING - FACTS ON HEALTH BENEFITS

 There are certain health benefits associated with the open flue function that is necessary for combustion in all solid fuel appliances.
-The open flue way not only removes the products of combustion safety out of the home but also draws in fresh supplies of air.
+The open flue way not only removes the products of combustion safely out of the home but also draws in fresh supplies of air.
 British Standards specify the minimum ventilation rates for various rooms in domestic dwellings – gas radiant fires and electric heating compare poorly with solid fuel in this respect.

-Medical research has demonstrated that people living in houses with solid fuel heating are significantly less likely to suffer from asthma and hay fever compared to those living in houses with other forms of heating.
 Your chimney has other benefits too.
 It acts as a heat store and will release heat into the dwelling after the fire has gone out.

 NO CHIMNEY ? - NO PROBLEM